Azariagmt/Ad-campaign-performance/README.md

 * browser: the name of the browser the user uses to see the BIO questionnaire.
 * yes: 1 if the user chooses the “Yes” radio button for the BIO questionnaire.
 * no: 1 if the user chooses the “No” radio button for the BIO questionnaire.

+## Usage

+Requirements: Docker

+If you dont have Docker installed download from:[ https://docs.docker.com/get-docker/](https://github.com/Azariagmt/Telecom-Analysis/blob/main) for preferred OS

+To get latest image from dockerhub use the command below

+`docker pull 0941924816/ad-campaign-performance::latest`

+Web Application can be found at:

+## Conclusion

+...